 Graduation Under a Particular Catalog

 Students must adhere to graduation requirements listed in the catalog in effect at the time of enrollment into the University.
 From an academic perspective, a student may choose to use any catalog subsequent to the catalog in effect at the time of enrollment into the University, provided the catalog chosen is not expired.
-The graduation requirements under student’s chosen catalog remain in effect for the student until degree completion or catalog expiration at the end of six years from the catalog’s initial publication, whichever comes first.
+The graduation requirements under student’s chosen catalog remain in effect for the student until degree completion or catalog expiration of six years, whichever comes first.
 All students re-admitted to programs at California Baptist University after officially or unofficially withdrawing, or any lapse of enrollment of more than one semester, will be placed under the catalog current at the time of re-admission and will be subject to the degree requirements outlined in that catalog.
 The University is not responsible for providing courses or programs which have been discontinued.